THEUNFORGIVENNN/hacked/README.md

-cuma raw github buat testing kok
+use this just for testing